JustinJNaidu/Sleep_Health/README.md

 - https://hub.docker.com/repository/docker/justinnaidu/sleep_project

 3. Run the automated version of the image
-- Use "make project_image" in the terminal to build the image automatically;
+- Use "make sleep_project" in the terminal to build the image automatically;

 4. Build the report automatically
 Git bash on Windows: